MishkaKnizhka98/Project/README.md

   <img src="./Images/compute_model.png">
 </p>

 Given the trained weights, we can now use the model for new examples.
-Let us consider a new student, for example Lorenzo, whose final grade needs to be estimated.
+Let us consider a new student Lorenzo, whose final grade needs to be estimated.
 In order to type into Lorenzo's features, I used the function `mf.new_student()` which determines a new student's features analogous to features in the input `x`:

 ```
 new_st = mf.new_student(x)